PritiAryal/MediCore/medical-profile-service/README.md

 - Introduced global error handler to handle exceptions gracefully
 - Verified all endpoints using `.http` request files
 - Integrated SpringDoc for OpenAPI documentation
+- Dockerized the application with a multi-stage Dockerfile
+- Created and configured PostgreSQL container with internal Docker networking
+- Connected Dockerized Spring Boot app to PostgreSQL using environment variables
+- Verified DB connection via IntelliJ and tested all API endpoints in the Dockerized setup